Purpose-built for sleep and circadian science

 What data does CircadiaLog collect about participants?

 CircadiaLog collects only what is necessary for the research protocol.
-Data collected includes diary entries (sleep, work rota, events, light exposure), EMA questionnaire responses, study phase and group assignments, and device push notification tokens if the participant grants permission.
-Notification schedules are also stored to manage prompt delivery.
+Data collected includes participant generated diary entries, EMA questionnaire responses, and study metadata required to run the study.

 No real-world personal identifying information is collected at any point.
 Participants are not registered with a name or email address.
 Each participant is assigned a study identifier by the researcher before enrolment, and this identifier is the only credential used within the platform.